Badgerati/Picassio/README.md

-Picassio v0.8.3a
+Picassio v0.9.0a
 ================
 Picassio is a PowerShell v3.0+ provisioning/deployment script which uses a single linear JSON file to determine what commands to execute.

 Picassio is named so, as you take a just built empty server/computer and 'paint' it like a canvas using Picassio.
-The JSON file you pass in is called a 'palette' and this contains a 'paint' object which is an array of 'colours'.
+The JSON file you pass in is called a 'palette' and this contains a 'paint' (with optional 'erase') object which is an array of 'colours'.

 All of Picassio's features (colours) are modularised, allowing for people to have the ability to create extension modules - explained at the end of this document.

 Installing
 ==========
 To use Picassio properly, you will need to install the scripts.
-To do so, once you have downloaded the files, navigate to the "src" folder an run the following command in a PowerShell prompt in administrator mode.
+To do so, once you have downloaded/checked-out the files, navigate to the "src" folder and run the following command in a PowerShell prompt in administrator mode.

 ```shell
 .\Picassio.ps1 -install